minlp-toolbox/minlp-algorithms/README.md

 |test | Test a problem by listing all objective values around the relaxed solution for every perturbation of 1 variables (making it integer) together with the gradient value | |

 ### Warm starting
-It is possible to warm start every solver with the solution of another by concatenating the desired solvers when executing `python3 minlp_algorithms`.
+It is possible to warm start every solver with the solution of another one by concatenating with a `+` the desired solvers when executing `python3 minlp_algorithms`.
 For instance, to combine use the solution of the feasibility pump as a warm start to sequential Benders-based MIQP, execute the following:
 ```
 python3 minlp_algorithms <mode> fp+s-b-miqp <problem>